 Check back for 2022 program status.
 IAS hosts and organizes special nights with the owls around the state each fall.
 On this night, participants may choose from one of FIVE owl banding stations running in Indiana to learn about the amazing migration of our smallest owl, as well as watch in the banding process of these spectacular birds.
 Participants may choose from the Mary Gray Bird Sanctuary station, Indiana Dunes station, the Purdue Martell Forest station, or the Ball State Whitetail Tree Farm station.
 All participants should dress for the weather, as you may be outside at certain times, depending on the station.
 The 2022 date is scheduled for Sat, November 5, 2022.
 Check back for more details.

 2022 Indiana Dunes Banding Night Options:

-The 2021 fall Indiana Dunes owl banding demonstrations and behind the scenes programs will continue at the Indiana Dunes Visitor Center this fall.
-Capacity restrictions will be in place, as well as all banding will occur outside again in 2021.
+The 2022 fall Indiana Dunes owl banding demonstrations and behind the scenes programs will continue at the Indiana Dunes Visitor Center this fall.
 To learn more or to register, check our Events Page.